anirbans403/robustness_framework/README.md

 # **You Believe Your LLM is Not Delusional?
 Think Again!**

 This repository contains the code accompanying our paper titled **"You Believe Your LLM is Not Delusional?
 Think Again!
-A Study of LLM Hallucination on Foundation Models under Perturbation,"** which has been submitted to [CODS-COMAD Dec'24](https://cods-comad.in/) and is currently under review.
+A Study of LLM Hallucination on Foundation Models under Perturbation,"** which is currently under review.

 ## **Overview**